yuting1214/Udacity_capstone/proposal.md

 For Part 1.,

-1. PCA: proportion of explained variance as metric
+1. PCA: proportion of explained variance as a metric
-2. K-Mean: Inertia(sum of square of between centers distances)
+2. K-Mean: Inertia(sum of the square of between centers distances)

 For Part 2.
 1. Binary classification: AUC(Area Under the ROC Curve) and ROC curve (receiver operating characteristic curve).